 A Passivhaus should be capable of maintaining a constant temperature of 20 °C in cold weather, however, in practice, the occupants may be happy to let the temperature fall a little when they are out, or asleep.
+Some households choose to maintain a higher temperature, recognising that it costs them little extra to do so.

-Figure 9 shows, for February 2014, the range of values for 80% of the time, and the median value, for each sensor:
+Figure 9 shows, for February in 2014, 2015 and 2016, the range of values for 80% of the time16, and the median value, for each sensor17:

-Figure 9: Winter Temperatures (Flats to the left - 8 sensors; remainder sensors in the houses)
+Figure 9: Winter Temperatures (groups show sensors in one dwelling)